-I’ve been using this safe and natural hair color for years and have been very happy with it!
+Here is a henna hair dye tutorial to demystify this natural, safe and natural hair color.
+I used it for years and have been very happy with it!
 Here are my tips and tricks on how to make the process easy, effective and simple.

 It doesn’t take a rocket scientist to know that chemical hair dye isn’t exactly safe or healthy, right?
 Right.
 (Check out the Skin Deep Database if you aren’t sure).
 The ammonia, fragrances, artificial colors and so many other ingredients can go right onto the scalp, right next to your brain.
 I don’t know about you, but I’d like to know if what’s going near my brain is safe or not.
 And several years ago, when I started caring about what I was putting on my skin and in my body and reading ingredients, I switched from commercial hair dyes to henna.